 Another crucial thing to remember before using garden pond lights is making sure that you’ll be using a reliable pond light bulbs.
 Our pond lights come with a choice of low-voltage or LED bulb.
 Typically, a low-voltage bulb will last for a few months, while an LED bulb will last much longer.
 Although LED pond lights are slightly more expensive, they will be much brighter and give a more radiant glow to your pond.

 The deeper the pond, the stronger the wattage

-Rather than focusing on the size of your pond lights, what really matters is the wattage of your light and how deep your pond is.
+Rather than focusing on the size of your pond lights, what really matters is your outdoor light wattage and how deep your pond is.
 Unless you want a powerful green fishing light, a 20W bulb is enough.
 If you have a very deep pond, you will need a brighter light with a higher wattage to break through the surface of the water.
 Our low voltage pond light comes with a 20W bulb, while our LED pond light comes with a 12W bulb.
 Both have the option to add on a bulb with a higher wattage.

 Location is crucial with pond lighting

 Although there is no right or wrong way to place a pond light, you should play around with the positioning before mounting them.
 Stand back and admire the way the light shines off of your pond and move them around to get the perfect setup.
 It all boils down to how your outdoor landscape looks as a whole and understanding the theme you are going for.
 Proper placement could make or break your outdoor pond lights system so you should experiment first before mounting them permanently.

 Our low voltage pond lights can be fully submerged underwater or left high and dry on land.
 These versatile lighting solutions are ideal for gardeners with ever-changing landscapes and unpredictable extreme weather.
 Shop now.